andrevidela/Research-report/Thesis/index.md

 As we've seen in the previous section, uniqueness is ensured by the fact that `v` is declared in the immediate scope of its use, and is annotated with linearity 1.

-The changes to the Idris AST are as follow:
+The changes to the Idris AST are as follows:

-- Allow constructor to know if they are bound linearly
+- Allow constructors to know if they are bound linearly
 - Allow linear functions to mutate constructors that are bound linearly
 - Add a new instruction to the backend AST in order to mutate values

 Conceptually the compiler architecture is quite simple, in the following illustration we link trees transformation with their corresponding functions.
-Each tree is it’s own data declaration:
+Each tree is its own data declaration:

 \newpage